untitled-data-company/untitled-data-company.github.io/_posts/2024-06-27-dlt-REST-API-config-object-or-the-power-of-Python.md

 Better stick to Python.
 You can still become a [YAML engineer](https://www.reddit.com/r/ProgrammerHumor/comments/9thtqf/seriously_are_we_all_yaml_engineers_now/) later.

 # The problem - Passing a list of values to a query parameter
-Recently someone in the [dlt Slack](https://join.slack.com/t/dlthub-community/shared_invite/zt-1n5193dbq-rCBmJ6p~ckpSFK4hCF2dYA) (join it if you like dlt) asked for a way to get data from the same REST endpoint passing a list of value for a parameter.
-Imagine, you are a retail and you need to call the `users?id={id}` endpoint for each users ID in a list that changes every day.
+Recently someone in the [dlt Slack](https://join.slack.com/t/dlthub-community/shared_invite/zt-1n5193dbq-rCBmJ6p~ckpSFK4hCF2dYA) asked for a way to get data from an API endpoint passing multiple values as a query parameter.
+Imagine you are a customer centric business, everyday you get a list of users who celebrate their birthday today, and you need to send them flowers; to do this you can use the `users?id={id}` endpoint to get their address.
+Because you are a successful business, you have many customers and you need to make many API calls.

-Now if you are familiar with the dlt REST API, you know that we can pass a value to an url query parameter with a configuration like this:
+Now if you are familiar with the dlt REST API source, you know that we can pass a value to [a query parameter like this](https://www.youtube.com/watch?v=rdNj2S3lli0&t=718):

 ```python
     config_object = {